BryanHogan/learnkorean/src/content/chapters/korean-alphabet-hangul.md

 Words in Korean can look like this:
 아기(agi): Baby
+고기(go-gi): Meat
 가방 (ga-bang): Backpack
 사람(sa-ram): Person
 물(mul): Water
 손(son): Hand

 As you can see there are more ways to build blocks, like when you have 2 consonants.

 ![How to build syllable blocks with 2 vowels](../../assets/images/BlockBuilding2-ToLearnKorean.com.png)

 The numbers in the corner indicate in which order you read them.
-You read them left to right and then top to bottom, as would feel natural for the English language as well, so there shouldn't be any suprises.
+You read them left to right and then top to bottom, as would feel natural for the English language as well, so there shouldn't be any surprises.

+We can also see here how the character "ㅇ" works.
+At the beginning of a word such as "아기" it has no sound.
+It's only there as a filler to make the sound "a", since the vowel "ㅏ" can't be used alone without any consonant.
+At the end of a block "ㅇ" becomes a "ng" sound, like in "가방".
+Or like in 응급 ("eunggeup" which means emergency), the first "ㅇ" has no sound but the second "ㅇ" sounds like "ng".

-That is almost all when it comes to building these blocks.
-There are some cases where you have blocks with 4 symbols, these often follow some special pronunciation rule so I will go into them in a later lesson.
+That is almost all when it comes to building these blocks and their pronunciation.
+There are some cases where you have blocks with 4 symbols, these often follow some special pronunciation rule for their last two characters so I will go into them in a later lesson.

 In the next lesson we will cover the remaining consonants and vowels.
 Luckily these are quite similar to the ones we already know now.